abalamilla/zdotdir/README.md

 ### zsh-completions

-By default Zsh already have some completions, but for those that are still missing `zsh-completions` is the choosen one
+By default Zsh already have some completions, but for those that are still missing `zsh-completions` is the chosen one

 You can find more in [zsh-completions](https://github.com/zsh-users/zsh-completions) repo.